A single visit to Brazil will not be sufficient to satisfy the most intrepid traveler's appetite!

 Maximum temperatures during the summer months (November - March) may reach up to 33ºC (91ºF), while in winter (June - August) they may drop to as low as 9ºC (48ºF).
 You should also note that winter tends to be rainier than summer.

 The perfect time to travel to this area is during off peaks (March-May and September - November).

 10 Days / 9 Nights • Daily arrivals in Rio de Janeiro; all Year-Round

 Featuring: Rio de Janeiro, Iguassu Falls & Florianopolis

 Welcome to Rio de Janeiro, the most visited city in the southern hemisphere!
-Enjoy its breathtaking natural settings, monuments, music and world-famous beaches.
+Enjoy its breathtaking natural settings, monuments, music, and world-famous beaches.
 Then travel to the Iguassu Falls, one of nature’s most exquisite creations, for a concert of thundering waters, tropical birds and howling monkeys.
-On to Florianopolis; discover the region of South Brazil with its rich European culture and white-sand beaches.
+And now to Florianopolis to discover the region of South Brazil with its rich European culture and white-sand beaches.

 11 Days / 10 Nights • Daily arrival in Rio de Janeiro